Chapter 1:

 The Cat-Eared Historian Mage on the Crumbling Planet

-Mages tended to be eccentric, and Ashtin Blackford was no exception.
-For the past three days, he had sat alone in the workshop, making microscopic etchings on a two-meter steel rod.
+For the past three days, he had sat alone in the guild’s workshop, making microscopic etchings on a two-meter steel rod.
 He focused completely on his work, pausing only when necessary to recast the spells that sustained his body, allowing him to work without eating or sleeping.
 He knew he couldn’t keep this up forever.
 The spell he used to control the etching tool drained his magical reserves faster than he could replenish them, but at his current pace, he would finish just before they ran out.

-Every now and then, one of Ashtin’s fellow mages would come by to observe him.
+Every now and then, one of Ashtin’s fellow mages would wander by to observe him.
 Some scoffed at the seemingly pointless endeavor, while others simply shook their heads and walked away.
 When Ashtin was nearly finished, his fellow historian mage, Basttias Daloro, asked him what the other mages had all been thinking.

 “Why are you doing that?”

 For several minutes, Ashtin didn’t answer.
 He was so focused on his work that Basttias might have assumed that Ashtin hadn’t heard the question, had one of the cat ears atop Ashtin’s head not twitched in annoyance.
+Basttias, Ashtin knew, had come to put a stop to his labor, so he placed his tools on the bench.

-The two of them were opposites in many ways.
+He had to crane his neck upwards to look Basttias in the eyes.
 Basttias was tall, and for a mage, muscular.
-His hair was thinning, and his olive skin, what little could be seen under his black robes, had a healthy sheen.
 Though he was only a dozen years older than Ashtin, he was often mistaken for a much older man, due to the perpetually weary expression on his face.
 He perfectly embodied, in Ashtin’s view, the emblem printed on the sash around his waist, which depicted a bent dandelion.
 Like the flower, he appeared haggard, but he was in reality strong and healthy.

-Ashtin, in contrast, was short and slight of build.
-His black hair was thick and messy, partially obscuring both his human ears and his cat ears.
-Underneath that hair, his skin was pale and pasty, and his face had a youthful look to it.
-Even the emblem on his sash, an outline of a cat's head, stood in opposition to Basttias’s, simple and whimsical, while Basttias’s was detailed and meaningful.
+The two of them were opposites in many ways.
+Ashtin was short and slight of build.
+His black hair was thick and messy, partially obscuring both his human ears and his cat ears, and his face had a youthful look to it.
+Even the emblem on his sash, an outline of a cat’s head, stood in opposition to Basttias’s, simple and whimsical, while Basttias’s was detailed and symbolic.

-“We have plenty of wands and staffs in storage,” Basttias pointed out.
-“You don’t need to go through all this trouble.”
+“We have plenty of wands and staffs in storage.
+You don’t need to go through all this trouble.”

 “Those are just ordinary sticks; this is a tool that will allow me to cast spells I otherwise could not.”

-“And I also know you resent that fact,” Basttias said.
-“If I didn’t know better, I would say this staff is designed to change the affinity of your magical energy.”
+“And you complain about that at every chance.
+If I didn’t know better, I would say this staff is designed to change the affinity of your magical energy.”

 Basttias had intended that remark as a joke.
 The shape of a mage’s magical energy was immutable.
 Even the most cutting-edge spells and technologies couldn’t change it.
-Ashtin, however, was tired and not thinking properly, so he responded, “I wouldn’t have the faintest idea how to build a staff like that.”
+Ashtin, however, was tired and not thinking properly, so he responded.
+“I wouldn’t have the faintest idea how to build a staff like that.”

 “Then how did you learn how to construct this one?”

-“We’ve been dancing around the question long enough,” Ashtin sighed.
-“I’m listening to my magic, following its instructions.”
+“We’ve been dancing around the question long enough.
+I’m listening to my magic, following its instructions.”

-“Obsessing over your own magic is dangerous,” Basttias warned.
+“Obsessing over your own magic is dangerous.”

 “I know.”